Bruce Doucette: Life and career

-At the commencement of the Bundy standoff at Malheur National Wildlife Refuge he announced that he would convene a "citizens grand jury" and threatened to hold "a trial with the redress of grievance" against county and other government officials.
-He was blocked by a judge from participating in the trial.
+In 2016, Doucette associated with Ammon Bundy and his group: at the beginning of the occupation of the Malheur National Wildlife Refuge, he announced that he would convene a "citizens grand jury" and threatened to hold "a trial with the redress of grievance" against county and other government officials.
+His effort to "review evidence that public officials may have committed crimes" was unsuccessful.